Written by: Scott Pucek, CSCS, USAW, MS, XPS, MEd

 Scott has 23 years of experience and has personally trained a host of professional athletes from the NFL, MLB, NBA, Pro Golf, Pro Tennis, NHL and is the Performance Manager for EXOS @ Raleigh Orthopaedic overseeing the delivery of all performance programming, education and coaching systems.

 He has acted as a speed and performance consultant to the NFL’s Miami Dolphins, North Carolina State University Football and Basketball programs, the Southern Methodist University (SMU) Women’s Soccer and the Texas Legends (of the NBA’s D-League) reflecting his extensive experience and knowledge base across multiple sports and levels.
-He brings a wealth of knowledge within Combine Prep, NFL Vet training, numerous high profile MLB and MiLB players as well as US Special Forces Tactical & Support personnel, rehabilitating Tactical personnel, the Venezuelan Men’s National Soccer Team (2011) and the Argentinian Women’s National Field Hockey Team (2011).
+He brings a wealth of knowledge within Combine Prep, NFL Vet training, numerous high profile MLB and MiLB players as well as US Special Forces Tactical and Support personnel, rehabilitating Tactical personnel, the Venezuelan Men’s National Soccer Team (2011) and the Argentinian Women’s National Field Hockey Team (2011).